 I thought that losing him would destroy me.
 But it didn’t.
 I feel a sense of freedom I haven’t felt in over a year.
 I feel an independence that he tried so hard to take away from me.
 Yes, I miss him.
 Maybe a part of me always will.
 I loved him with my whole being.
 But I can clearly see the kind of man he is now.
 The kind of man I don’t want, or need, in my life.

 One day he may wake up with an ache in his chest because he misses me.
-One day he may text me again, begging for his forgiveness.
-And a part of me hope that does happen.
+One day he may text me again, begging for forgiveness.
+And a part of me hopes that does happen.
 Not so I can forgive him, but because I want him to feel even a small piece of what he has made me feel.

 I wish I had listened to the people who love me.
 I wish I had walked away long before it got this bad.
 I wish I had told him to go fuck himself when I had the chance.
 But here I am.
 And that’s okay.
 Because I know I’m going to use this experience to rebuild myself all over again.
-I will come out of this stronger. braver, and with more love to give than I had before.
+I will come out of this stronger, braver, and with more love to give than I had before.
 He can never take that away from me.